tspindler-cms/tetet-vwv/README.txt

     - Probable inability to sync INS when taking off cold
     - RA-5C and F-14 Tomcat slightly too large for safe aircraft operations when taxiing
-    - The shoot power of the catapults seems insufficient at times
+    - The shoot power of the catapults seems insufficient at times RF-101B Voodoo
-    - Helicopter landing is more or less broken RF-101B Voodoo
   - The landing gear doors and covers don't close perfectly
   - The landing gear suspension is not animated